Secure Sophos Firewall Logs for Support and Analysis

 - -c creates a new archive.

-- -v shows processed files.
+- -v displays the processed files.

 - -z compresses the archive with gzip.

-- -f defines the archive filename.
+- -f specifies the archive’s filename.

-Afterwards, check the archive size:
+Then you can check the archive size:

 ls -lh /var/Sophos-Firewall-Logs.tar.gz

-Copy the archive to a Linux server
+Copy Log Archive to a Linux Server

 Example: